jr00ck/hide-wp-toolbar/readme.txt

 == Screenshots ==

 1. The WordPress Toolbar shown with the hide/show button on the right.
-1. The WordPress Toolber hidden with only the hide/show button visible.
+1. The WordPress Toolbar hidden with only the hide/show button visible.

 == Changelog ==